Feliz-SZK/Linux-Decoded/Fix Scrollbar in Kde Desktop(Folder View).md

 **Do not delete the kde configs in the first place, the above method will fix it.**

-### Now if you don't know where the 'system settings is'
+### Now if you don't know where the 'system settings' is?

 ***open terminal and type-in***